Abdullamshv/Abdullamshv/README.md

-## I am Abdulla and here is some information abput me
+## This is Abdulla and here is some information about me

 - 🔭 I am a Software Engineering student at APU
-- 😎 Not bad in HTML, CSS, Sass, JS and React
+- 😎 Not bad in HTML, CSS, Sass, JS, and React
 - 🌱 I’m currently learning JavaScript and React
 - 📫 How to reach me:
       Instagram: @usrd2049